Residential and Commercial Leases

 The statute of frauds in most states requires that leases with terms longer than 1 year be in writing.
 Both the lessor and lessee should sign the lease.
 Although leases for shorter terms can be oral, it is wise to have it in writing anyway as a way to document the terms and conditions and as a way to prove that the contract exists.

-Some states have adopted all or part of the Uniform Residential Landlord and Tenant Act, which generally protects tenants to some extent to help compensate for the fact that it is the landlord who usually chooses the terms of the lease, especially for residential leases.
-This Act governs the landlord's right of entry, requires a minimum amount of property maintenance, protects the tenant against retaliation by the landlord for complaints, and requires that the names and addresses of the property owners be disclosed to the tenants.
+Some states have adopted all or part of the Uniform Residential Landlord and Tenant Act, which somewhat protects tenants to help compensate for the fact that it is the landlord who usually chooses the terms of the lease, especially for residential leases.
+This Act governs the landlord's right of entry, requires a minimum of property maintenance, protects the tenant against retaliation by the landlord for complaints, and requires that the names and addresses of the property owners be disclosed to the tenants.

 The tenant's right to possession is called a leasehold estate in contrast to the freehold estate of the owner.
 Tenants of life estates and leases for long periods of times, such as 99 years or longer may have additional rights in some states that are usually granted only to owners.
 A leasehold estate is legally considered personal property rather than real property to the leaseholder.